-The District will develop a comprehensive District-wide program to address bullying at all school levels and will ensure that the program is consistently applied across all students and staff.
-The program will be aimed toward accomplishing the following goals:
+The District will maintain a comprehensive District-wide program to address bullying at all school levels and will ensure that the program is consistently applied across all students and employees.
+Procedures for immediate intervention, investigation, and confrontation of students engaged in bullying behavior are contained below and in Policy AC-R1 – Harassment and Discrimination Investigation Procedures for Students.
+The program is aimed toward accomplishing the following goals:

-To send a clear message to students, staff, parents/guardians/caregivers, families, and community members that bullying and retaliation against a student who reports bullying will not be tolerated.
+To send a clear message to students, staff, parentscaregivers, families, and community members that bullying and retaliation against a student who reports bullying will not be tolerated.

+To engage in restorative practices proactively to develop relationships, encourage a positive school climate, and address conflict.
+Mediation in response to bullying situations should be avoided.

+To support positive school climate efforts that clearly define, teach, and reinforce prosocial behavior.
+This includes intentional efforts to promote positive relationships between employees and students as well as students with other students.

+Goals Related to District Employees:

-To train staff on an annual basis in taking proactive steps to prevent bullying from occurring.
+To train employees in taking proactive steps to prevent bullying from occurring.
 This includes but is not limited to, training on the District’s policy, how to recognize and intervene in bullying situations, and positive school climate practices.

-To implement procedures for immediate intervention, investigation, and confrontation of students engaged in bullying behavior.
+To designate a team of persons at each school who advise the school administration on the severity and frequency of bullying.
+This team may include, but need not be limited to, school resource officers, social workers, school psychologists, health professionals, mental health professionals, school counselors, teachers, administrators, parents/caregivers, and students.

+Goals Related to Students:

-To initiate efforts to change the behavior of students engaged in bullying behaviors through education on acceptable behavior, discussions, counseling, and appropriate negative consequences.
+To provide students engaged in bullying with education on acceptable behavior, discussions, counseling, and appropriate negative consequences.
 In instances that result in disciplinary action or negative consequences, educational interventions should still be applied, as appropriate.

-To foster a productive partnership with parents/guardians/caregivers, families and community members in order to help maintain a bullying-free environment across all settings.

 To support targets of bullying through a layered continuum of supports that includes, but is not limited to, individual counseling and supports that may be short in duration or ongoing.

-To help develop peer support networks, social skills, and confidence for all students.

-To support positive school climate efforts that clearly define, teach, and reinforce prosocial behavior.
-This includes intentional efforts to promote positive relationships between staff and students as well as students with other students.

-To designate a team of persons at each school who advise the school administration on the severity and frequency of bullying.
-This team may include, but need not be limited to, school resource officers, social workers, school psychologists, health professionals, mental health professionals, members of bullying prevention or youth resiliency community organizations, school counselors, teachers, administrators, parents/guardians/caregivers, and students.

-To survey students’ impressions of the severity and frequency of bullying behaviors in their school.

-To include students in the development, creation, and delivery of bullying prevention efforts as developmentally appropriate.
+To survey students’ impressions of the severity and frequency of bullying behaviors in their school, as well as include students in the development, creation, and delivery of bullying prevention efforts as developmentally appropriate.

-To provide resources for students that includes, but is not limited to, age-appropriate, evidence-based social and emotional behavioral learning as well as information on the recognition, intervention and prevention of bullying behaviors.
+To provide resources for students that include, but are not limited to, age-appropriate, evidence-based social and emotional behavioral learning as well as information on the recognition, intervention and prevention of bullying behaviors.
+The program will help develop peer support networks, social skills, and confidence for all students.

-To engage in restorative practices proactively to develop relationships, encourage a positive school climate, and address conflict.
-Mediation in response to bullying situations should be avoided.

-Reporting

-Any student who believes they have been a target of bullying and/or other behaviors prohibited by this policy (i.e., retaliation or making knowingly false accusations of bullying behavior), or who has witnessed such bullying and/or other prohibited behaviors, is strongly encouraged to immediately report it to an administrator, school counselor, teacher or other staff at their school.

-All District staff and authorized volunteers who have any incident of bullying reported to them, observe potential bullying behavior, or otherwise have reason to believe it is occurring must promptly forward the report(s) and/or other information to the school principal or principal’s designee for appropriate action.
+Goal Related to Families and Community Members:

+To foster a productive partnership with parents/caregivers, families and community members in order to help maintain a bullying-free environment across all settings.

+To empower parents/caregivers to report concerns about bullying to the District.
+The District will make allow for multiple avenues for reporting and account for barriers to reporting such as language access and time constraints during work hours.

 Investigating and Responding